-This policy is drawn up and implemented to comply with The Education (Independent School Standards Compliance Record) (England) (Amendment) Regulations.

-- Complies with Reporting of Diseases and Dangerous Occurrences Regulations (RIDDOR).
-The school is mindful of its duty to report to the Health and Safety Executive (0845 3009923) any instances that fall within the Reporting Injuries, Diseases or Dangerous Occurrences Regulations Act 1995 (RIDDOR). - Complies with the Guidance on First Aid for Schools Best Practise Document published by the Department for Education (DfE). - Complies with the Health and Safety (First Aid) Regulations 1981 (amended 1997) - First Aid at Work Guidelines for Employers published by the Health and Safety Executive 2009 - The Children's Home Regulations (April 2015)
+- This policy is drawn up and implemented to comply with The Education (Independent School Standards Compliance Record) (England) (Amendment) Regulations. - Complies with Reporting of Diseases and Dangerous Occurrences Regulations (RIDDOR).
+The school is mindful of its duty to report to the Health and Safety Executive (0845 3009923) any instances that fall within the Reporting Injuries, Diseases or Dangerous Occurrences Regulations Act 1995 (RIDDOR). - Complies with the Guidance on First Aid for Schools Best Practise Document published by the Department for Education (DfE). - Complies with the Health and Safety (First Aid) Regulations 1981 (amended 1997) - First Aid at Work Guidelines for Employers published by the Health and Safety Executive 2009

-Cambian Whinfell School has an Appointed Person for the health and safety of the School's employees and anyone else on the premises.
-This includes all teaching and non-teaching staff, volunteers, children and visitors (including contractors).
+Great Dunmow School has an Appointed Person for the health and safety of the School's employees and anyone else on the premises.
+This includes all teaching and non-teaching staff, volunteers, young people and visitors (including contractors).
 They must ensure that a risk assessment of the School is undertaken and that the appointments, training and resources for first aid arrangements are appropriate and in place.